$\mathbb{Z}_3$ parafermion in the double charge-Kondo model

-Here we examine the ``Kondo'' case of weak-to-intermediate transmission, and solve the DCK model in the Toulouse limit via methods similar to the EK solution of the 2CK model \cite{EK1}.
+Here we examine the ``Kondo'' case of weak-to-intermediate transmission, and apply the EK mapping \cite{EK1} in the Toulouse limit.
+Even though the EK method yields a highly nontrivial interacting model, we show that it can nevertheless be solved using Bethe ansatz.
 Instead of the free Majorana found by EK for the 2CK model, we explicitly establish the existence of a $\mathbb{Z}_3$ parafermion in the DCK model, and identify it as the source of the $\tfrac{1}{2}\ln(3)$ residual entropy.
 Analytic expressions for conductance near the QCP are also extracted, and we show that experimental transport data are consistent with these predictions.
 To complete the theoretical description, we obtain the full temperature dependence of entropy and conductance via NRG, which does not rely on the Toulouse approximation.

-\emph{System and model.--} The two-island circuit illustrated in Fig.~\ref{fig:schematic} is described by the DCK model at low temperatures $T\ll E_C$ (with $E_C$ the island charging energies) for weak-to-intermediate QPC transmissions, see Ref.~\cite{pouse2021}:
+\emph{System and model.--} The two-island circuit illustrated in Fig.~\ref{fig:schematic} is described by the DCK model at low temperatures $T\ll E_C$ (with $E_C$ the island charging energies) for weak-to-intermediate QPC transmissions, see Ref.~\cite{pouse2023}: